processone/docs.ejabberd.im/content/admin/installation.md

     - selecting if this ejabberd instance will be part of a cluster: for simple local install, just select "No",
     - start the installation,
 6. After successful installation, let's launch ejabberd using the Terminal.
 In the command line, go to the installation folder and execute `./bin/ejabberdctl live`.
 This will start ejabberd in an interactive live mode with some useful messages printed in the Terminal.
-7. Now you can go to the web dashboard at `http://localhost:5280/admin` and type the username `admin` and the `password` for access.
+7. Now you can go to the web dashboard at `http://localhost:5280/admin/` and fill the username field with the full account JID, for example `admin@domain` (or `admin@localhost` as above).
+Then fill the password field with that account's `password`.
 The next step is to get to know [how to configure ejabberd](https://docs.ejabberd.im/admin/configuration/).
 8. If something goes wrong during the installation, and you would like to start from scratch, you will find the ejabberd `uninstall` in the directory where it was installed.

 ## Install on macOS